Silcrete: Human use

 In South Africa at Pinnacle Point researchers have determined that two types of silcrete tools were developed between 60,000 and 80,000 years ago and used the heat treatment technique.
 There is evidence to suggest the technique may have been known as early as 164,000 years ago.

 The peoples of the African Middle Stone Age (MSA) showed a preference for silcrete tools, sourcing the material from up to 200 km to use in place of more accessible quartz and quartzite.
 MSA quarries have recently been found in Botswana south of the Okavango Delta.
 Evidence was found that raw silcrete blanks and blocks were transported prior to heat treating during the MSA.
 The geochemical signatures of the fragments can be used to identify where many of the individual pieces were quarried.

+The Boomplaas Cave site also in South Africa houses silcrete lithics that have shown evidence of heat treatment, this application of heat allowing for the production of lithics via the Levallois technique; a method where flakes are chipped off of the core to create the desired tool.
+Similar sites to Boomplaas Cave also show evidence of silcrete microliths as well.
+The site itself, dates back to over 66,000 years ago.
+Further radiocarbon dating from this site shows that it had been occupied both before and after the Last Glacial Maximum.

 The builders of Stonehenge in southern England used this stone for the Heel Stone and sarsen circle uprights.
 Avebury and many other megalithic monuments in southern England are also built with sarsen stones.

 In the Great Plains of the United States, silcrete cobbles and boulders up to 16 kg of Neogene/early-Quaternary age are found on uplands bordering the Ogallala outcrop and were used as chipped tool stone as early as the Early Ceramic (ca. 400–1100 CE) Keith phase of the Woodland culture.

 In a survey of Fishtail points from the Late Pleistocene of Uruguay, approximately 54% of the studied points were made of silcrete, far more than any other rock type, with silcrete tools being transferred hundreds of kilometres from their original outcrop.